 Use of horn

 In urban areas use of your horn is prohibited except in an emergency.
 Use your lights instead.
-I suspect that nobody has informed the pan man of this particular rule, unless of course we count bread delivery as an emergency.
+I suspect that nobody has informed the pan man (who delivers bread in the village) of this particular rule unless of course, we count bread delivery as an emergency.

 Watch out for variable speed limits on the motorway and be aware that radar speed traps are common.

 The legal blood alcohol limit for drivers and cyclists in Spain is 0.5 g/l (0.25 mg/l in exhaled air).
 The penalty for drink driving may be a one to four-year suspension, and a possible prison sentence of six months to one year.
 If you are caught driving with blood alcohol level double the legal limit you will be subject to a minimum of €1000.
 This is immediately doubled if you get caught twice in the same year.

 After a traffic accident, all road users involved are required to take a breath test.
 Anyone suspected of being under the influence of alcohol or drugs, or who has committed a traffic violation must undergo a breath test for alcohol or a saliva test for drugs.

 Police may confiscate the vehicle of drivers who refuse to be tested.

 Penalties and fines and how to pay them